Spring is the perfect time to mix up your meals and try something new.

 This flourless chocolate cake manages to be rich without being too heavy.
 Egg whites add a nice texture and airiness to the cake while preserving the melt-in-your-mouth perfection.

-Homemade ice cream is wonderful… and dangerous.
-It’s all too easy to eat too much when it’s soft and melty.
-But this coconut milk ice cream is easy on the stomach and wonderfully creamy.
-Even better, the leftovers store well in the freezer, so you can justify making a batch for yourself.
+This coconut milk ice cream is easy on the stomach and wonderfully creamy.
+Even better, the leftovers store well in the freezer.

 19. Gluten-free lemon bars

 You can’t celebrate spring without lemons — or lemon bars.
 These tart bars are made with a buttery shortbread crust and a simple baked custard.
 Be warned, they disappear fast.